minetest-edu/automata/README.md

     - support of Moore and von Neumann neighborhoods (diamonds) of more than 1 unit distance and 3D implementations (n-depth)
     - an anti-cell which could be used to implement 0-neighbor birth rules within defined extent

--persistence
-    - persistence so that patterns continue to run after exit/crash -> restart.

 For other known issues and planned improvements see: https://github.com/bobombolo/automata/issues
 ##New since v.0.0.8
 - added chat command "//owncells" for activating automata blocks created by worldedit or reactivating cells orphaned by quit/crash (addresses import/export, persistence, cleanup of orphaned cells)
 - fixed bug in manage tab form
 - fixed bug in digging automata blocks
+- field for conversion of NKS codes to readable codes for 1D and 2D patterns
+- fixed bug preventing popup forms from showing (need better solution see issue #30)

 ##New since v.0.0.7
 - major efficiency boost thanks to:
     - re-factored to use voxelManip exclusively, eliminate unnecessary calls,
     - no reading from the map, most indexes and positions calculated by arithmetic
 - ability to add more generations to a finished pattern
-- easter egg: enter RAINBOW as the trail field and the patter trail will be colored wool
+- easter egg: enter RAINBOW as the trail field and the pattern trail will be colored wool
 - inactive cells now owned per-player (but any cell can be dug by anyone)

 ##New since v.0.0.6